mrmanian/CakeWalk/README.md

 #### Michael Manian

 Added Create Project functionality to the application, which allows the user to create a project.
 I  parsed data from the input form and emitted to the server and then stored it in a database.
 Project creators can also select which users to add to the project.
 The page is then reloaded back to the dashboard where the project will be visible to the creator and all participants the creator added.
 Coded a function which will generate a random unique group code to identify who is part of which project.
 I styled this page and also restyled the create task page such that when a user shrinks their screen, nothing gets cut off and everything resized proportionally.
 Throughout development I linted as I wrote code and helped debug a ton of issues my teammates were having.
 I implemented a feature where the create button is disabled until the user inputs name/description and selects a user, but ended up removing it as it caused issues elsewhere despite it working fine.
 I also mocked the create project, emit, on connect/disconnect, and the index render template functions.
 In the end I successfully pushed and deployed to Heroku.
+For Sprint 2, I added Facebook OAuth to the login page and created a login/register form so users have multiple ways to login.
+A forgot password button was also implemented where the user will get an email containing their password.
+I revamped the styling of the page using CSS.
+I created a user profile page which is displayed using a sliding pane animation.
+Queryed various data sets from the database to display in the profile page.
+Also implemented feature to allow the user to change their profile picture and password.
+Added a new 'role' attribute to the users table so now users can assign themselves a role and change it in the profile page.
+I also helped Jacob and Devin with re-styling the dashboard.
+Lastly, I made sure the app is linted and all app elements follow a consistent theme across all pages.

 #### Devin Romanoff